 But, if the connection goes out while in the POS, StoreTender will automatically switch to "Offline Mode" and save your transactions until a connection is available.
 The status bar will change:

+This status is a representation of whether or not a connection was successful when last attempted.
 While offline you can still scan barcodes and press buttons to add items to a sale.
 If you have integrated merchant processing (and there isn't a loss of your internet service), you can also accept credit cards.
 But, there are some limitations:

 - If your internet service isn't working, neither will integrated merchant processing.

 - Product and Customer lookups require a connection.